Drew Tate: Ottawa Redblacks

-On February 21, 2017, Tate was traded to the Ottawa Redblacks for a fifth-round draft pick in the 2018 CFL Draft.
+On February 21, 2017, Tate was traded to the Ottawa Redblacks for a fifth-round draft pick in the 2018 CFL draft.
 He was the team's back-up quarterback and started one game for the Redblacks after incumbent starter, Trevor Harris, was out due to injury.
 He was released on the eve of 2018 free agency on February 12, 2018.
 On June 1, 2018, Tate announced his retirement, and accepted a coaching position at Coastal Carolina as a defensive analyst.

-Saskatchewan Roughriders (II)
+Saskatchewan Roughriders (second stint)

 On November 3, 2018, the final day of the 2018 regular season, Tate came out of retirement to join the Saskatchewan Roughriders, the team he started his CFL career with ten years prior.
 The Roughriders were on a bye week during week 20, but Tate was active for the Roughriders playoff loss to the Blue Bombers.
 On December 17, 2018, Tate announced he was again retiring from the Canadian Football League.

 Career statistics

 Coaching career

 Tate entered the coaching ranks with Coastal Carolina University in 2018 as a defensive coach.
 Tate described the position by saying, "It was a desk job, basically."
 After playing again with the Roughriders at the end of 2018, Tate became quarterbacks coach for the BC Lions under head coach DeVone Claybrooks.
 Following the season and Claybrooks' firing, Tate became a multi-positional coach for The Spring League.
 Tate coached receivers, tight ends, and running backs for the Alphas, and was involved in a sideline fight with Conquerors quarterback Justin McMillan during week 2.

 Tate spent the 2021 season as the quarterbacks coach at UT Martin before joining the Northern Iowa staff as the tight ends coach.
 In early February 2023, Tate returned to coach in Canada, accepting a job as the receivers coach for the Saskatchewan Roughriders.

+On March 5, 2024, it was announced that Tate had joined the Toronto Argonauts as an offensive assistant coach.
+He won the 111th Grey Cup in his first year with the Argonauts.